daskycodes/bundesbank/README.md

 # 15947
 ```

-Filter banks by a given attribute.
+Filter banks by a given key.

 ```elixir
 [